Official Information Act requests

 • meeting agendas and minutes of public bodies.

-The proactive release policy confirms our commitment to the proactive release of information and outlines its requirements and procedures.
+• Proactive release policy – confirms the Ministry's commitment to the proactive release of information, including its requirements and procedures

 Manatū Hauora official information trends

-Manatū Hauora operates a centralised and collaborative model for responding to requests under the Official Information Act 1982 (the Act) whereby OIA Services in the Government and Executive Services Directorate, work with teams in other Directorates and business units to respond to requests.
+Manatū Hauora operates a centralised and collaborative model for responding to requests under the Official Information Act 1982 whereby OIA Services Team in the Government and Executive Services Directorate, work with teams in other Directorates and business units to respond to requests.

 Trends